beancount/ledger2beancount/docs/manual.md

 meaningful for accounting reasons but still valuable (e.g., comments, formatting, etc.) can be preserved.

-The syntax of beancount is expected to become slightly less restrictive as some missing features are implemented (such as UTF-8 for account names and tags on a posting-level).  ledger2beancount aims to be compatible with the latest official release of beancount.
+ledger2beancount aims to be compatible with the latest official release of beancount.

 Installation